Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Analytic continuation

-almost surely, where $\mathcal{O}^{(p)}$ is the $N \times N$ p-th derivative of $\mathcal{O}(\lambda_{2})$ \end{itemize} \end{assumption} This regularity assumption reduces the set of pseudo-Lipschitz functions Theorem 1 will be valid for, but enough to prove the corollaries.
-Polynomials of order 2 and the logistic function verify this assumption.
 We remind a useful characterization of real analytic functions from \cite{krantz2002primer}: \begin{proposition}[Proposition 1.2.10 from \cite{krantz2002primer}] Let $f\in \mathcal{C}^{\infty}(I)$ for some open interval I. The function f is in fact real analytic on I if and only if, for each $\alpha \in I$, there are an open interval J, with $\alpha \in J \subset I$, and finite constants $C>0$ and $R>0$ such that the derivatives of f satisfy :

-\end{proposition} The following lemma establishes bounds on the higher order derivatives of $\hat{\mathbf{x}}(\lambda_{2})$ with respect to $\lambda_{2}$.
-We also remind Faà di Bruno's formula. \begin{proposition}(Faà di Bruno's formula, \cite{krantz2002primer} Theorem 1.3.2.)
+\end{proposition} We also remind the formula for the higher order derivatives of a composition of two infinitely differentiable functions: \begin{proposition}(Faa di Bruno's formula, \cite{krantz2002primer} Theorem 1.3.2.)
 Consider two scalar functions $f$ and $g$ defined on an open interval $I \in \mathbb{R}$.
-Assume that both functions are infinitely differentiable on $I$.
+Assume that both functions are infinitely differentiable on $I$ and taking value in $I$.
 Then the derivatives of $h = g \circ f$ are given by